Travel Vaccines and Advice for Bulgaria

 The Balkan Mountains offer quite a contrast to that of the Black Sea coast.
 Temperatures remain low in the mountains year-round.
 Skiing is possible through late-March in the mountainous towns of Borovets and Pamporovo.

-How Safe is Bulgaria?
+How Safe Is Bulgaria?

 Bulgaria is generally a safe country for travelers, but it is important to take some precautions to ensure your safety.
 Always be aware of your surroundings, especially when walking alone at night.